josephthen3320/publication-repo/README.md

-# publication-repo
+# Joseph Then's Publications Repository
-Repository of my authored publications
+This repository stores and makes available the publications that I have (co-)authored.